Mahalekshmi02/RFM-Customer-Segmentation/README.md

 I analyzed a dataset of **1 million+ retail transactions** to perform an **RFM (Recency, Frequency, Monetary)** analysis.
 The goal was to segment customers based on purchasing behavior and identify high-value "Champions" versus "At Risk" customers.

 ## 📂 Data Source
-The raw, uncleaned dataset used for this analysis is available here: [Raw_Data.csv](Raw File.zip) *(Note: This file contains nulls, returns, and negative values which were cleaned using SQL)*
+The raw, uncleaned dataset used for this analysis is available here: [Raw file.zip](Raw File.zip) *(Note: This file contains nulls, returns, and negative values which were cleaned using SQL)*

 ![Dashboard Preview](dashboard.jpg)